Yona-Appletree/lpmini2024/docs/design.md

 It consists of a server component that runs headlessly on a device and an interactive web interface for designing the visualizations.

-# Program
+# Scene

-A program is the top-level concept in Lightplayer, and provides the main context for execution and user interface.
+A scene is the top-level concept in Lightplayer, and provides the main context for execution and user interface.

-Programs consist of a graph of entities, where the inputs of entites are based on the outputs of others.
+Scenes consist of a graph of entities, where the inputs of entites are based on the outputs of others.

-Programs execute in steps called frames.
+Scenes execute in steps called frames.
 In each frame, all entites which produce side-effcets are **updated**.
 The upstream entities connected to the inputs of effect entities are updated first.